actions/upload-artifact/README.md

 1. Uploads are significantly faster, upwards of 90% improvement in worst case scenarios.
 2. Once uploaded, an Artifact ID is returned and Artifacts are immediately available in the UI and [REST API](https://docs.github.com/en/rest/actions/artifacts).
 Previously, you would have to wait for the run to be completed before an ID was available or any APIs could be utilized.
 3. The contents of an Artifact are uploaded together into an _immutable_ archive.
 They cannot be altered by subsequent jobs.
 Both of these factors help reduce the possibility of accidentally corrupting Artifact files.
+4. The compression level of an Artifact can be manually tweaked for speed or size reduction.

 ### Breaking Changes